-Firstly, the insurer should outline precisely how they arrived at the valuation of £12,500 and provide copies of any guides or related evidence they used to justify this valuation.
-For example, it may be that the insurer is relying on an independent motor engineer's report.
-If so, it would be prudent to disclose either the report itself or the pertinent information to Mr Klein.
+Firstly, it would be important to explain how the valuation of £12,500 was arrived at and provide copies of the guide used along with any related evidence to Mr Klein.
+If the independent motor engineer's report also comments on valuation then it would be prudent to provide a copy to Mr Klein.

-In addition, the insurer should state that they seek to arrive at the true valuation of the vehicle and, if it can be established that the vehicle was worth more than £12,500, then they will be able to consider an increased settlement offer.
-To assist Mr Klein, the insurer should describe the evidence they require to consider a higher valuation.
-For example, the insurer may request identification of similar cars and their current sale prices.
-The insurer could, if appropriate, seek a considered justification from Mr Klein as to why his vehicle was a unique or more expensive model when compared with the market average.
+In addition, it should be explained to Mr Klein that the aim is to arrive at the true valuation of his vehicle and, if it can be established that his vehicle was worth more than £12,500, then the insurer will be able to consider, and pay, an increased settlement.
+To assist Mr Klein, clear advice should be provided as to the specific evidence required to consider a higher valuation.
+For example, the identification, via current sales, of similar cars and their current sale prices.
+In addition, if appropriate, ask for a considered justification from Mr Klein as to why his vehicle was unique or a more expensive model when compared with the market average.